rkres001/outreach/site/about.md

 In addition to those who have made commits directly to this repository for this website, we are thankful for contributing from the following (alphabetical order):

 * _Last name, first name.
 Institution_

+# External links

+The use of external links does not equate to their endorsement.

 # Support